 Dr. Nasreen Khatri

-Dr. Khatri’s research has been funded by the Canadian Institutes of Health Research (CIHR), the Alzheimer’s Society of Canada (ASC), The Ministry for Health and Long-term Care (MOHLTC), The Government of Canada, and in 2013 she was awarded the Women of Baycrest Innovators in Research Award.
+Dr. Khatri’s research has been funded continually since 2006 by, among others, The Canadian Institutes of Health Research (CIHR), The Alzheimer’s Society of Canada (ASC), The Ministry for Health and Long-term Care (MOHLTC), The Government of Canada and private donors.
+In 2013 she was awarded the Women of Baycrest Innovators in Research Award.

-She has completed over 350 presentations, including a 2018 event keynote for the McGill Road to 200, the Bell Let's Talk Day 2017 keynote on Workplace Wellness, the MaRS Discovery District, the Conference Board of Canada, Aging 2.0, Canadian banking institutions, Tiger21, CanWIT, the CIBC Women's Thought Leadership Series and the Toronto Public Library Thought Leadership Series.
+Dr. Khatri has completed over 400 presentations, including keynote addresses for the McGill Road to 200, Bell Let's Talk Day Workplace Wellness, The MaRS Discovery District, The Conference Board of Canada, Aging 2.0, CIBC, RBC and TD banks, Tiger21, CanWIT, The CIBC Women's Thought Leadership Series and The Toronto Public Library Thought Leadership Series.

 Dr. Khatri consults on Psychological Health and Safety Standards in the Workplace to the public and private sector.
 She is a content expert for health app and website development, including Stress Strategies, Her Nutrition and the Senior Friendly 7 (SF7) Toolkit.

-Dr. Khatri received the 2016 Government of Ontario Leading Women, Building Communities Award for her "remarkable insights into mental health and reducing the stigma of mental health issues" and "the enormous impact of her work" as a psychologist and gerontologist at Baycrest."
+Dr. Khatri received the 2016 Government of Ontario Leading Women, Building Communities Award for her "remarkable insights into mental health and reducing the stigma of mental health issues" and "the enormous impact of her work" as a psychologist and gerontologist at Baycrest.